The different kinds of injections for bone on bone hip

 Doctors who see patients with hip pain significant enough for a hip replacement recommendation tend to focus mainly on the bone-on-bone situation.

 Remarkable in their observations are recent studies that look at hip pain after replacement surgery.
 Since the bone-on-bone was alleviated by replacement what could be causing the patient’s continued pain?

-Again, the realization that limited range of motion and/or pain with motion may not be solely caused by a bone-on-bone situation has lead doctors to further understand the relationship of the hip ligaments to pain and limited range of motion and in our research in the Journal of Prolotherapy we showed that treating weakened ligaments helped patients avoid a hip replacement surgery and increase hip function.
+Again, the realization that limited range of motion and/or pain with motion may not be solely caused by a bone-on-bone situation has led doctors to further understand the relationship of the hip ligaments to pain and limited range of motion and in our research, in the Journal of Prolotherapy we showed that treating weakened ligaments helped patients avoid a hip replacement surgery and increase hip function.

 Prolotherapy injections.
 Can they help you?

 Prolotherapy is an injection of a simple dextrose-based solution that mimics our own body’s acute healing response at the damaged, torn, or degenerated ligament and tendon attachments.
 To the solution can be added minerals, fatty acids, or even a patient’s own healing cells from the platelets in their blood or stem cells from fat or bone marrow.
 Dozens of research studies have documented Prolotherapy’s effectiveness in treating chronic joint pain.

 In this video, Ross Hauser, MD demonstrates and describes the Prolotherapy treatment.
 A summary transcription is below the video.

 - This is a hip procedure on a runner who has hip instability and a lot of clicking and popping in the front of the hip.

 - This patient has been diagnosed with a suspect labral tear and hip ligament injury.